flavienbwk/Neo4j-Example-Spotifylike/README.md

 ## Import the songs data.

 Well, it is not just about importing the song list.
-The fact is that each music has a "similar_artists" property, which is really heavy and will overload our server for nothing.
+The fact is that each music has a "similar_artists" property, which is really heavy and will overload our server for no reason.
 To fix this, we will use the `Artist` nodes, and add a relation : `music OWNED_BY artist`.